 - Comes with a reusable stainless steel fine mesh filter.
 So no worrying about paper or cloth filters before you brew.
 One less thing to pack!

 - Simple cleanup.
 Breaks down fairly easily.
 Wash, rinse and you’re done.
 Easy peasy.

 - Great price.
 Coming in at about $15, this really is good value for your money.

 Bottom Line: This automated battery powered pour over coffee maker is light, compact and simple to use.
 Creates the perfect pour over coffee without worrying about water and coffee measurements.
 Easy cleanup.
 If you travel alot and cant stand the idea of drinking hotel coffee, and appreciate a quality cup of coffee (really its half a cup at a time) while on a budget, then the Linkind is a good fit for you.
 Just remember you need hot water to brew with this bad boy.

-For more info, see our full review of the Linkind Aroma pour over coffee maker here.
+For more info, see this full review of the Linkind Aroma pour over coffee maker.

 #5.
 Wacaco MiniPresso Portable Espresso Machine (Best Manual No Battery)

 So what if you’re ok with no batteries at all?
 While this is a best battery operated coffee maker discussion, who says YOU can’t be your best battery (see The Matrix).
 Yep there are manually operated options to brewing your favorite espresso beverage in seconds that require only a minimum amount of your own manual force.
 We discuss many of them here in this article.
 But the Wacaco Minipresso Portablle Espresso Machine stands out as one of the best ways to whip up a steaming aromatic cup of coffee before embarking on your weekend hiking trip.
 Why?